Lowell Workers' Compensation

 The Bureau of Labor Statistics reports that there are 159,400 people in the civilian labor force in the Lowell, Billerica, and Chelmsford areas of Massachusetts and New Hampshire.
 Fields with the largest number of workers include manufacturing; trade transportation and utilities; and education or health services.

 Transportation and warehousing was the career field with the second highest number of workplace fatalities in 2013, according to the Bureau of Labor Statistics.
 Manufacturing was also among the top six industries with the highest number of worker deaths.
 While these fields of work are especially dangerous, any worker could be hurt or killed on the job.
 A Lowell workers’ compensation attorney can help family members of workers killed at work and can represent employees who are injured while on the job.
-Contact the Law Offices of Jeffrey S. Glassman for more information on work injury claims.Lowell Employers Putting Workers at Risk
+Contact the Jeffrey Glassman Injury Lawyers for more information on work injury claims.Lowell Employers Putting Workers at Risk

 Lowell, MA is the fourth largest city in Massachusetts.
 With a population of 109,861, Lowell is also the second-largest city in the Boston metropolitan area.
 Lowell is conveniently located close to Andover, Billerica, Tewksbury, Cambridge, Lexington, and Medford.
 It has been described as the “cradle” of the Industrial Revolution in America and it is also the home to the University of Massachusetts, which is the second largest public university in the state.